 COPD has a devastating impact.
 Patients struggle with basic daily activities such as getting out of bed, showering and walking.
 We urgently need better treatments.

 COPD is not a single disease.
 It covers a group of lung conditions including chronic bronchitis and emphysema.
 All of these conditions are characterized by chronic inflammation of the airways.
-Total annual direct medical costs relating to COPD in the United States are projected to rise to approximately $50 billion in 2020.
-Global sales of drugs used for chronic maintenance therapy of COPD were $13.6 billion in 2019, of which $9.6 billion were in the US.
+Total annual direct and indirect medical costs related to COPD in the United States are approximately $50 billion.
+Sales of therapeutics used for chronic maintenance therapy of COPD are about $10 billion in the United States.

 Worldwide suffer from COPD